 In cricket parlance, you’re batting on a very “sticky wicket.”
 (Don't know what a sticky wicket is?
-Read my blog to find out.)
+Read my cricket parlance page to find out.)

 After reading the exploits of Freddie Watkins and his motley crew you might think of friends or family members for whom the books would make ideal gifts for any occasion.
 As an independent author, I would deeply appreciate it.